-Globally over \$1.2 Trillion is invested in the arms trade and coupled with the fiduciary obligation of corporate executives to maximise profits (especially true in the USA when the bulk of the trade is located) has long been considered to increase global instability and perpetuate an endless war, rather than help defend peace and security.
+Globally over \$1.2 trillion is invested in the arms trade, in the hope of increasing profits regardless of what that will mean for the innocent victims of violence around the world.
+The incentive is undoubtedly perverse and when coupled with the fiduciary obligation of corporate executives to place profits before ethics and morality (especially true in the USA when the bulk of the arms trade is located) it is no wonder that war profiteering has long been considered immoral gains.
 We strongly object to our pension fund's involvement.

-Your ISS states by regulation the fund must have strong consideration of ESG/RI policy but lacks nuance where it states "provided these considerations do not detrimentally impact financial returns or risk".
-The government's regulation for creating an ISS explicitly allows for some financial detriment as long as not significant:
+Our fund's Investment Strategy Statement (ISS) correctly states that by regulation the fund must have strong consideration of ESG/RI policy but it is vague where it states "provided these considerations do not detrimentally impact financial returns or risk".
+The government's regulation for creating an ISS1 explicitly allows for some financial detriment as long as not significant: